j0osman/j0osman/README.md

     I’ve had the privilege of working as a self-employed currency trader, a consulting data scientist, & a web development intern at PCET, Pune.
-My main focus these days is on studying, researching, and developing models using novel predictive machine learning and reinforcement learning approaches in a quantitative investment context.
+My main focus these days is on studying, researching, and developing models using novel predictive machine learning and reinforcement learning approaches in a quantitative investment context, and on competitive programming.
   </p>
 </div>